Amaninreal/pi-shaped-workshop-aman-jha/README.md

 - **Docker Container**: A running instance of an image.

 In scaling:
-- You **create multiple containers** from the same image to handle more load.
+- We **create multiple containers** from the same image to handle more load.
 - This ensures uniformity and faster boot times during auto-scaling.

 ---
 ### 3. How does Kubernetes complement Docker when running a product at scale (e.g., hundreds of containers)?

-Kubernetes orchestrates containerized applications by:
-- Automatically deploying, scaling, and managing container lifecycles.
+Docker is great for packaging and running a single container, but when you have tons of containers running — like in a real-world app — it gets tricky to manage.

+That’s where **Kubernetes** steps in.
+It’s like a smart manager that:
+- Takes care of starting, stopping, and restarting containers automatically.
+- Scales them up or down based on traffic or load.
-- Offering features like self-healing, rolling updates, service discovery, and load balancing.
+- Keeps everything running smoothly with features like self-healing, service discovery, and rolling updates.
-- Efficiently handling multiple containers across clusters, improving uptime and resource usage.
+- Spreads containers across nodes efficiently, so resources are used better and apps stay online.

+Basically, Kubernetes makes sure your Docker containers don’t just run — they run *well* at scale.
 ---

 ## Submission Checklist